BJMdotNET/pr1nc3/topics/bangles/index.md

 ----

  - [**"Minnesota's 10 best albums of 2019 so far, from J.S.
-Ondara to Nur-D -- The Cactus Blossoms, Dizzy Fae, Sass, Sam Cassidy and — never mind the 30-plus-year wait — Prince all produced gems in the first half of 2019."**](http://www.startribune.com/minnesota-s-10-best-albums-of-2019-so-far-from-j-s-ondara-to-nur-d/512181452/) by Chris Riemenschneider in [Minneapolis Star Tribune](http://www.startribune.com/) on 3 July 2019 about Bangles, Originals (album) ([mirror](https://web.archive.org/web/*/http://www.startribune.com/minnesota-s-10-best-albums-of-2019-so-far-from-j-s-ondara-to-nur-d/512181452/))
+Ondara to Nur-D -- The Cactus Blossoms, Dizzy Fae, Sass, Sam Cassidy and — never mind the 30-plus-year wait — Prince all produced gems in the first half of 2019."**](http://www.startribune.com/minnesota-s-10-best-albums-of-2019-so-far-from-j-s-ondara-to-nur-d/512181452/) by Chris Riemenschneider in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 3 July 2019 about Bangles, Originals (album) ([mirror](https://web.archive.org/web/*/http://www.startribune.com/minnesota-s-10-best-albums-of-2019-so-far-from-j-s-ondara-to-nur-d/512181452/))

 ----